 Another tip is to keep your eyes open.
 At one point in my life, I shopped Victoria's Secret.
-Later I stopped because it seemed the quality had gone down-hill.
-This year (2019) I decided to try the store again.
+Later I stopped because it seemed the quality was on the decline.
+In 2019 I decided to try the store again.

 During checkout, an employee was standing at the register cutting up perfectly good clothing.
 I stared in disbelief.
 Finally, my curiosity got the best of me, so I asked what on earth she was doing.
 Apparently, returns are destroyed as a store policy.
 That was the last time I walked into that store and I will never go back.
 (Yes, never, I am all-or-nothing that way.)